yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/README.md

 ## Challenges

-Race to the Raft comes with pre-defined challenges which define the layout of the island, the starting location of each cat, and the extent to which the fire has already consumed the island.
+Race to the Raft comes with pre-defined challenges which define the layout of the island, the starting location of each cat, the location of the raft, and the extent to which the fire has already consumed the island.

 Below is an example challenge setup: